SRJ00/Yoga_pose_classifier/README.md

 # Classify your Yoga Pose

-This is a github project for building your binder.
  This is based on the [instructions posted on the fastai forums here](https://forums.fast.ai/t/deploying-your-notebook-as-an-app-under-10-minutes/70621?u=butchland).